 Insurance is one of those industries that remains tradition-bound.
 If you’re the kind of person who likes to sit down in your insurance agent’s office should an issue arise, then Kin Insurance probably isn’t for you.

 While Kin does make agents available online, there’s no face-to-face interaction.
-You’ll have to settle for phone or online chat with a Kin agent.
+You’ll have to settle for a phone or online chat with a Kin agent.

 Meanwhile, you’ll want to be sure to check out our guide to the Best and Worst Home Insurance Companies before making any decisions.